Daniel Chapter 12

 two stood there , the one on this [side] of the bank of the river, and the other on that [side] of the bank of the river.

-12:7 And I heard the man clothed in linen, who was on the waters of the river, when he held up his right and his left [hand] to Heaven, and swore by Him that lives forever that it [shall be] for a time, times, and an half; and when he shall have accomplished to scatter the power of the holy people, all these [things] shall be finished.
+12:7 And I heard the man clothed in linen, who was on the waters of the river, when he held up his right and his left [hand] to the heavens, and swore by Him that lives forever that it [shall be] for a time, times, and an half; and when he shall have accomplished to scatter the power of the holy people, all these [things] shall be finished.

 12:8 And I heard, but didn’t I understand.
 Then said I, O my Adonaiאֲדֹנָי